Chongqing Travel Program

 Note: Fees provided are indicative only and subject to the pricing of external service providers.

-It is recommended for participants to bring along additional money for emergency and/or personal shopping expenses (at least $200) and have access to a credit card or debit card in case required.
+It is recommended for participants to bring along additional money for emergency and/or personal shopping expenses and have access to a credit card or debit card in case required.

 Other costs

-La Trobe University and Chongqing University will provide funding to program-related costs, including:
+La Trobe University and Chongqing University will use the funding to cover program-related costs, including:

 - Cultural activities